frabcus/instalamb/README.md

 Instalamb
 =========

-A browser plugin which makes instagram cute and cuddly like a baby lamb.
+A browser extension which makes instagram cute and cuddly like a baby lamb.